renovate-bot/NeXTLinux-_-vunnel/tests/quality/README.md

 For information about required setup see: [Required setup](#required-setup).

-To capture raw tool output and store into the local `.yardstick` directory for further analysis:
+To capture raw tool output and store into the local `.logstick` directory for further analysis:

 ```